 The two-year Ph.D. degree program at the Institute for the Advanced Study of Human Sexuality requires only two classes devoted to understanding physical sexual skills: the basic and the advanced class.
 This is woefully inadequate.
 I compare that to requiring only two classes in biology before becoming an MD.
 The American Association of Sex Educators Counselors and Therapists’ certification requirements has also greatly under-emphasized knowledge of physical sexual skills as well.
 I read the published works of sex therapists and sexologists who have completed these programs and/or certifications and their information has, at best, yet to surpass both what I learned from my mentor, other sex education professionals, pre existing resources, and what I have researched and developed independently.
 At worst, some of these works specifically deride the need for physical sexual skill set building, which does nothing but turn the clock back.

-I am thirty-five and have focused full time in this field for eleven years and counting.
+I am over thrity and have focused full time in this field for fifteen years and counting.
 I’ve been behind the scenes.
-There are too high a number of scientific and medical-based claims about sex pertaining especially to female sexual function and anatomy with which my mentor, select colleagues, and I disagree.
+There are too high a number of scientific and medical-based claims about sex pertaining especially to female sexual function and anatomy with which my mentor, select colleagues, and I completely disagree.
 We all agree that science and medical resources cannot presently be considered the sole resource for advancing human sexual sophistication.
 Some studies and experiment findings are out right laughable, but most are subtle in their inaccuracies, fail to ask the right questions, and exclude what are, in my experience and training, very important variables which would change results dramatically.
 The most common shortcoming I see when I read books and articles is oversimplified solutions based on ignorance of deeper levels of understanding.

 I agree that the straight male demographic is the largest one out there out there that needs to spend more time developing greater sexual sophistication.
 I fully acknowledge the wrongs that mankind has perpetrated against womankind.
 However, not every man goes down those roads.
 Some men want the very best for themselves and for the women in their lives and are also angered by what men have and have not done for or to women.